Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-wecare/README.md

 ![](ChartsandTables/IncentiveSummary.PNG)

-These cash incentive can help households pay up to 20 years of future levy, while also reducing the total cost of each region as a result of voluntary relocation **(Appendix I)**.
+These cash incentive can help households pay up to 20 years of future levy, while also reducing the total cost of each region as a result of voluntary relocation **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.

 <h3 align="left">4.4 Economic Capital and Benefits</h3>